Whiplash is the most common injury sequelae following motor vehicle accidents

 – If you were the at fault driver we will verify any medpay bennefits you may have to use on your own auto insurance policy to pay for your treatment

-– If you are represented by an attorney handling your case we will submitt your records when you treatment has finished
+– If you are represented by an attorney handling your case we will submitt your records when your treatment has finished at no cost to you

 We Take the Stress Out Of Car Accident Injuries!